haseeb-xd/graphics-programming-java/README.md

 Oh, and did I mention my dad was a physics professor?
 Yeah, so basically, I’m the black sheep of the family when it comes to anything involving formulas, but hey, I’m good with code! 🐑

 So, in the spirit of proving I can turn my love for physics (even if I'm bad at it) into something cool, I’ve decided to create this repo to track my **glorious** (and probably painful) journey in learning graphics programming in Java.
 The end goal?
-To create an awesome particle simulation and blow my last two brain cells in the process.
+To create an awesome particle simulation engine and blow my last two brain cells in the process.

 ## Why You Should Care 🚀